 Why Are They So Addictive?

-Opioids are powerful drugs and highly effective at treating pain – and this is what makes them so addictive once your pain subsides.
+Opioids becomes very addictive because they are powerful drugs and highly effective at treating pain – this is what makes them so addictive once your pain subsides.

 Opioids work by binding to the opioid receptors in the brain, which send nerve signals (including pain signals) through the spinal cord to the rest of the body.
 Opioids block these pain signals, allowing people to feel relief almost immediately from pain.